gregorbj/Archive-VisionEval/api/model_system_design.md

 The 'data' and 'man' directories and the files within them are created automatically when a package is built (i.e. when the sources are compiled into a version that can be used by the R language environment).
 The 'data' directory contains R binary files for all of the module parameters and specifications.
 These are created by the save commands in the module scripts.
 The 'man' directory contains the documentation files for the functions and data that are defined by the module scripts.
 These documentation files are created from the documentation annotations (in Roxygen format) included in the module scripts.

 ### 9. Software Framework
 The software framework for the VisionEval model system is implemented by a set of functions contained in the **visioneval** package.
+These functions are classified in four groups: user, developer, control, and datastore.
+Model *user* functions are those used to write scripts to run VisionEval models.
+Section 9.1 describes how these are used.
+Appendix G contains full documentation of model user functions.
 The package contains contains standard documentation for all of the functions.
+Module *developer* functions are those that module developer may call in their module code or that otherwise aid in module developing and testing.
+Section 9.2 describes the most important module development functions and Appendix H includes full documentation of all the functions.
+Most of the functions in the VisionEval framework are functions that *control* the initialization of a VisionEval model run and the execution of VisionEval modules.
+These functions are internal to the VisionEval software framework and are not to be used by model users or module developers.
+Section 9.3 provides an overview of these functions and Appendix I includes full function documentation.
+The remaining functions are functions which directly interact with the model datastore.
+Section 9.4 provides an overview of these functions and Appendix J provides full documentation.

-Additional documentation which shows the calling relationships between functions is available in a [interactive visualization](https://gregorbj.github.io/VisionEval/website/visioneval_functions.html) in the project repository.
+Additional documentation which shows the calling relationships between functions is available in a [interactive visualization](https://gregorbj.github.io/VisionEval/website/visioneval_functions.html).
 This visualization shows the names of the functions as nodes in a network graph with arrows connecting the nodes showing the functions that are called by each function (arrows point from the calling function to the called function).
-The nodes are colored to show different types of functionality.
-Functions that are used to create models from modules are colored blue.
-There are three such functions.
-Functions that are used in the creation of modules are colored green.
-There are a dozen of these functions.
-There are several dozen functions which manage various aspects of the software frame and interactions with the datastore.
-The latter functions are colored red and the rest are colored yellow.
-These functions are not intended to be used by module developers or model users.
+The nodes are colored-coded to indicate the function groups: blue indicates model *user* functions, green indicates module *developer* functions, yellow indicates framework *control* functions, and red indicates *datastore* interaction functions.
 Clicking on a function in the visualization highlights the function and all the arrows connected to it.
 It also provides summary information about the function including a description of what it does, descriptions of all the function arguments, and a description of the function's return value.
-Sections 9.1 and 9.2 describe the functions that are the applications programming interfaces (API) for model users and module developers respectively.
-Readers should refer to the visualization and documentation in the visioneval package if the desire to learn more about functions that are not part of the API.

 #### 9.1.
 API for Model Users
 Three functions are part of the API for model users: 'initializeModel', 'runModule', and 'getYears'.
 These are explained below in turn.